 Sepulvado did not tolerate that behavior.
 She fired most of the country star's crew and took a managing role in his career.
 To help him rebuild his reputation, she made him call all the contacts that he had burned over the years and repair the damage.

 Over the course of 18 years, Sepulvado stood by Jones through thick and thin while he kicked booze and drugs.
 But it wasn't easy.

 "George was the sweetest man you could meet," Nancy told The Tennessean.
 "But when George would drink, there was a devil that jumped inside of him."

 It took a life-altering car accident in 1999 to finally set the Possum straight.
 While drunk driving Jones hit a bridge, damaging his liver and lungs.
 From then on he swore never to touch the stuff again.

-Jones passed on April 23, 2003.
-Had it not been for Nancy Sepulvado, he may not have made it as far as he did.
+The country singer passed on April 23, 2003, in Nashville, Tennessee.
+Had it not been for Nancy Sepulvado, God knows if he would have made it as far as he did.